Yskuma/LudumDare51/README.md

 - Written in Java using libGDX.
 - Graphics in Aseprite, GIMP and Inkscape.
 - Audio in LMMS and Sfxr.
-- The clever bit was only really possible because we were making use of the Ashley ECS library, so we can swap behaviours in a
+- The clever bit was only really possible because we were making use of the Ashley ECS library, so we can swap behaviours in and out easily.

 ### Gradle